 Heart of the Valley takes in at least 1,000 stray animals from our community each year.
 The first thing we do upon intake is check for tags or a microchip.
 Unfortunately, tags can be unreliable because collars fall off.
 Microchipping is one way to ensure your pet can be identified by us if they become lost or stolen and come through our doors.

 All pets adopted from Heart of the Valley Animal Shelter are microchipped.
 They are automatically registered with 24Pet Watch.
 This is a national 24-hour data base registry that anyone can call to report a found animal.
 Most shelters in the United States and many overseas scan every animal in their facility for microchips.
 Your only duty for maintenance is to call and update your information if you should move or change contact phone numbers.

 Heart of the Valley will microchip your dogs or cats by appointment during our normal business hours.
-If you would like to have any other breed of pet microchipped for identification, please call ahead and speak to us for available costs and times.
+Heart of the Valley is only able to microchip cats and dogs, for any other species contact your veterinarian.

 At Heart of the Valley we microchip animals for $40.
 This cost can help return a lost pet to you quickly and helps in cases of theft.
 What better way to identify ownership!